PwProjects/Garage_Door_PI/README.md

 4. `sudo lighty-enable-mod fastcgi-php`

 # Installation
+1. Wire your Raspberry PI to a relay, and the relay to your garage door opener.
-1. Edit `/includes/server.php` to configure user login information and map the pins to your Raspberry PI.
+2. Edit `/includes/server.php` to configure user login information and map the output pins to your Raspberry PI.
-2. Copy all source files to your web root folder (e.g. /var/www/html).
+3. Copy all source files to your web root folder (e.g. /var/www/html).

 # Usage
 1. Navigate to your domain name (or your Raspberry PI's IP address if local network) from any javascript enabled browser.